openedx/docs.openedx.org/source/educators/migration_wip/1_general_information/resources_for_course_teams.rst

   You can access this guide by selecting **Help** in Studio or from the instructor dashboard in the LMS.

-* `Using edX Insights`_ describes the metrics, visualizations, and downloadable .csv files that course teams can use to gain information about student background and activity.

 These guides open in your web browser.
 The left side of each page includes a **Search docs** field and links to the contents of that guide.
 To open or save a PDF version, select **v: latest** at the lower right of the page, then select